DevExpress/devextreme-documentation/concepts/05 Widgets/Popover/10 Show and Hide the Popover/01 User Interaction.md

     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Popover/Overview/"
 }

 The **Popover** can also be hidden when a user clicks outside it.
-To control this behavior of the **Popover**, use the [closeOnOutsideClick](/api-reference/10%20UI%20Widgets/dxPopover/1%20Configuration/closeOnOutsideClick.md '/Documentation/ApiReference/UI_Widgets/dxPopover/Configuration/#closeOnOutsideClick') option.
+To control this behavior of the **Popover**, use the [closeOnOutsideClick](/api-reference/10%20UI%20Widgets/dxPopover/1%20Configuration/closeOnOutsideClick.md '/Documentation/ApiReference/UI_Widgets/dxPopover/Configuration/#closeOnOutsideClick') property.

 ---
 ##### jQuery